Score Transfers: Can I transfer my prior PES exam score?

 Do you offer a study guide for your exam?

 At this time, we do not offer a study guide for our exam.
 The reason being is that unlike other law enforcement entrance exams, our exam is different.
-It consists primarily of situational based scenario's and/or questions.
-For example, it asks questions to better determine who you are and how you would respond in certain situations, how you handle stress, and how you deal with supervisors, to name a few.
+It consists primarily of situational based scenario's and/or questions that test primarily on non-cognitive/integrity dimensions.
+For example, it asks questions to better determine who you are and how you would respond in certain situations.
 These are not questions you can study for.
 What we tell our candidates is simple:

 Get a good nights sleep the night before the exam,